Taskomater/Activity-State-Changes-Tasker-Project/README.md

 # Activity State Changes Tasker Project

-`Activity State Changes Tasker Project` for android provides a way to detect android app activity state changes like activity changes in the same app or between different ones or if an activity enters or exits the fullscreen mode.
+`Activity State Changes Tasker Project` for android provides a way to detect android app activity state changes like activity changes in the same app or between different ones or if an activity enters or exits the fullscreen mode using the [Tasker App].
 This majorly relies on logcat entries detected using the Tasker `Logcat Entry` Profile and requires Tasker to be granted `android.permission.READ_LOGS`.
 ##